thebearingedge/test-driving-angular-apps/README.md

 ✔ 2 tests completed
 ```

 If you are familiar with Mocha, you may already know that a test that does not result in a thrown exception will *pass*.
-Throwing is what an assertion library such as Chai will do for us, in addition to offering a description of why. `$httpBackend` can throw for us too, but we need to explicitly ask it to.
+Throwing is what an assertion library like Chai will do for us, in addition to offering a description of why. `$httpBackend` can throw for us too, but we need to explicitly ask it to.

 ```javascript
 it('should POST a new park', function () {